Harshada Khanvilkar

-Harshada Khanvilkar is an Indian television, film actress, producer and costume designer.
-She known for her role in Pudhcha Paaul as Akkasaheb and Rang Maza Vegla as Saundarya Inamdar.
+Harshada Khanvilkar (born 2 July 1973) is an Indian television, film actress, producer and costume designer.
+She known for her role in Pudhcha Paaul as Akkasaheb, in Rang Majha Vegla as Saundarya Inamdar and in Lakshmi Niwas as Lakshmi Dalvi.

 Career

-Harshada completed her study IES George School and Kirti M. Doongursee College.
+Harshada completed her study IES King George School and Kirti M. Doongursee College.
 She quit her law course to pursue acting.
 Harshada started her career with the Hindi serial Dard, which ran on Doordarshan in the 1990s.
-In 1999, she landed a role in Abhalmaya.
+In 1999, she landed a role in Aabhalmaya.
 She is also a costume designer she did many costumes designs for shows.